NicoJuicy/LearnML/ml/feature_engineering.md

     - Method 1: Obtain importances from correlation coefficients
     - Method 2: Obtain importances from a tree-based model
     - Method 3: Obtain importances from PCA loading scores
+- When standardization or normalization should be used
 - References
     - Categorical Data
     - Dimensionality Reduction